Thomas Edison National Historical Park: Properties

 The park comprises two properties in West Orange: the second Edison Laboratories complex and Edison's home in Llewellyn Park about .5 mi to the west at 40°47′10″N 74°14′26″W.

 The laboratory complex comprises the industrial facility built by Edison in 1887 to research and develop his inventions.
 The complex includes more than a dozen buildings that supported Edison's research into electricity, photography, motion pictures, chemistry, metallurgy and other disciplines.
 A private library was attached to the main laboratory building.
 Specialty heavy and precision machine shops made tooling and prototypes.
 Edison's Black Maria was the world's first movie studio, and the building could be rotated on a turntable to keep sunlight on film subjects.
-It was reconstructed in 1954.
+A replica of the Black Maria was constructed in 1954.

 Edison's Queen Anne style home was designed by Henry Hudson Holly and built between 1880 and 1882 for Henry Pedder.
 It originally comprised 23 rooms.
 The mansion was built with gravity-convection central heat, indoor flush toilets, and hot and cold piped water.
 Pedder was found to have embezzled funds from his employer to build Glenmont, and was forced to surrender the estate, which Edison bought in 1886 for $125,000 (equal to $ today), moving in with his newly married second wife Mina and his three children from his first marriage.
 The house retains its original furnishings in an Eastlake style interior.
 Edison added six more rooms, and electrical wiring.